Our mission

 Goodbye, Sunday Scaries.
 Hello, Monday Magic.

+We spend over one-third of our life working.
 You deserve to look forward to Monday or at the very least not feel physically, mentally, and emotionally ill Sunday nights.

-We were founded on the belief that there are tens if not hundreds of organizations and roles aligned to your interests and values that you may not know about in your current periphery.
+The reality is there are tens if not hundreds of organizations and roles aligned to your interests, skill sets, and values that you may not know about in your current periphery.
 Someone out there is likely already doing what you want to be doing or something similar.
-We’re here to help you discover these organizations, get the unfiltered insights you need to make confident career decisions, and stay connected to a career community of like-minded individuals who share your unique interests.

 What oyster is